XMON screen shoot. version 2.1

 so please read the doc and pay a few $ if you use and like this, (your own choise to do so or not)

-Known bugs in the latest version avaiable
+Known bugs in version 2.1

 1: if you send a new curve faster than it takes to draw the pervious curve, sometimes it will be chopped